Meta descriptions are part of the foundation of successful SEO.

 So you could rewrite it to say, “Learn how to choose the best running shoes for your style,” or, “Increase your race performance with these running shoes.”

-That way, they know exactly what they stand to gain from clicking thorough, and they’ll be more likely to want to visit your site.
+That way, they know exactly what they stand to gain from clicking through, and they’ll be more likely to want to visit your site.

 So those are the basics of meta descriptions and I hope you’ve picked up a few things you can use to optimize the descriptions on your site to get more qualified leads.